MR

 9. Scotia iTRADE

-In addition to discount commissions for day trading, you also have access to a demo account and market research for improving your trading strategy through Scotia iTRADE.
+In addition to discount commissions for day trading, you can access a demo account and market research to improve your trading strategy through Scotia iTRADE.

 Beginner and intermediate investors will also find Scotia iTRADE cost-effective trading.